 The Audiophile has no interest in a computer connection.
 Instead, the PHLUX-AI preamplifier is fed from a quiet, audiophile quality USB power supply.
+He also chose the Sigē PSU-upgrade option (see below).
 The RIAA EQ + FRANCINSTIEN option card is fitted, and the WV2 output option to maximise stereo-imaging and dynamic-range performance.
-The striped input stage symbol reflects the choice of cartridge options available (at time of order) which include: moving-magnet; moving-coil; strain-gauge; and PHLUX-active.
+The striped input stage symbol reflects the choice of cartridge options available (at time of order) which include: moving-magnet; movingcoil; strain-gauge; and PHLUX-active.
 In this case, the Audiophile chose an expensive moving-coil type cartridge.
 The very low moving-coil input stage compliments this cartridge choice perfectly.